 WFRP is not forgotten with several major supplements on the horizon including … new rulebooks dealing with the ancient civilisations of the east and the jungles of Lustria.

 – White Dwarf 107

 Unlike many proposed products of the time, considerable development work was carried out on Tetsubo.
-Freelancers Dave Morris and Jamie Thompson produced an extensive draft describing the eastern realm of Yamato.
+Freelancers Dave Morris and Jamie Thomson produced an extensive draft describing the eastern realm of Yamato.